doslicense/license/README.md

 12. The authors are not liable fot any claim, damage or other liability arising from, out of, or in connection with the licensed material and its use.
 ```

+## Q&A
+Q. Is DOS an acronym?

+A. No, it's not.

+Q. What does it mean then?

+A. It's short for "dos and don'ts".
+It's the Dos and Dont's License.

+Q. Why do we need another license?

+A. I wanted a protective license that's short and easy to understand.